corybuecker/rust-web-common/README.md

 This library is designed to centralize the configuration of telemetry (logging, metrics, and tracing) for Rust-based web services, ensuring consistent observability practices and reducing duplicated setup code across projects.

+## Notes

+- This README was written by AI.

 ## License

 MIT